 Highlights of entrepreneurship include being featured on the cover of the June 2017 issue of DOPE magazine and in Jay Z’s promotional Tidal video.
 I have been featured on fashion runway shows that support special causes and supported causes related to Haiti Relief Efforts.
 Due to the diversity of my jewelry, I’ve been able to work in various fashion scenes on a multitude of projects.

 Another highlight is the Sasha L Jewels Internship Program.
 Through my businesses, I am able to mentor students and provide a more professional experience for them related to the arts, business and public relations so that they are also able to gain more experience.
 I also have learned so much from them.
 Many of my interns have moved on to make great contributions.
 I am proud of them.
 Mentorship is important to me.
 I created many internship programs in the several Companies.
 Students are encouraged to apply to SLJ Internship and can contact us if interested.

 In your opinion, why is it important for the Haitian community to support Haitian owned businesses?

 I believe that all organizations, from the individual artist to the global corporation, are responsible for giving back to the community in which they live.
 If we all do a little, it can add up to something significant.
-Aside from being a jewelry designer, I have always been active in the community (I have been a leader in the health care industry as well for almost 20 years).
-Sasha L Jewels provides another way for me to give back and support local and international communities, including the Haitian community both locally and abroad.
+Aside from being a jewelry designer, I have always been active in the community.
+Being a business owner provides another way for me to give back and support local and international communities, including the Haitian community both locally and abroad.
 I am proud of my ancestry.
 I think it’s important for the Haitian community to support Haitian owned businesses through a reciprocated relationship for growth and education.
 We should uplift, contribute and celebrate the successes of each other and ensure that we creating and promoting a successful, growing, and a healthy community amongst our own.